mauroBus/patients-prototype/client/README.md

 * `node_modules` contains build tasks for Gulp along with other, user-installed, Node packages.
 * `www` contains the build results.
 * `src` contains the application's sources (js/html/css files).
-* `vendor` contains external dependencies for the source code of the application.
+* `vendor` contains external dependencies (Bower destination folder) for the application's source code.
 * `hooks` Cordova folder that contains scripts used to customize cordova commands.
 * `platforms` Cordova folder with native application platforms.
 * `plugins` Any added plugins for Cordova.